rnpbr/opennetworking-docs/docs/en/index.md

 ### 3. **Netreplica**

-**Netreplica** synchronizes the configuration information from Netbox and prepares the data for simulation.
-It obtains the data via API and generates YAML configuration files required for the simulation.
+**Netreplica** synchronizes configuration information from Netbox and prepares the data for simulation.
+It obtains data via API and generates YAML configuration files required for the simulation.

 ### 4. **Configurations**

-**Netreplica** generates detailed YAML configuration files that describe how the network devices should be configured.
+**Netreplica** generates detailed YAML configuration files that describe how network devices should be configured.

 ### 5. **Containerlab**